-CHICAGO (AP) — A Chicago businessman prosecutors say is a terrorist who supported the group behind an attack often called India's 9/11 faces decades in prison Thursday if a federal judge rejects defense arguments that he is a compassionate man who was duped by a friend.
+CHICAGO (AP) — A Chicago businessman prosecutors say is a terrorist who helped support an attack often called India's 9/11 faces decades in prison Thursday if a federal judge rejects defense arguments that he is a compassionate man who was duped by a friend.

 Tahawwur Rana, 52, is being sentenced for his 2011 convictions of providing support to a Pakistani group that carried out a 2008 attack in Mumbai, India, that killed 160 people, as well as for his role in backing a never-carried-out plot to attack a Danish newspaper that printed cartoons of the Prophet Muhammad.